kitsunoff/nixactions/docs/core-contracts.md

   # === WORKSPACE LEVEL (for entire workflow) ===

   setupWorkspace :: {
-    actionDerivations :: [Derivation]  # ALL actions from ALL jobs sharing this executor } -> Bash,
+    actionDerivations :: [Derivation]  # ALL steps from ALL jobs sharing this executor } -> Bash,

   cleanupWorkspace :: {